YaShock/YaShock.github.io/index.md

 ## Strengths

 #### Teamwork
-I have been working on a podcast with a German collaborator and I have participated in multiple team.projects, programming competitions.
+I have been working on a podcast with a German collaborator and I have participated in multiple team projects, programming competitions.

 #### Abstract thinking, problem solving
 Instead of using ad hoc methods I like to solve problems in a more abstract and reusable way.

 #### Teaching and mentoring
 I have been tutoring C++, C# and Java and mentoring my students on their projects for the past two years.
 I have tutored in both English and Hungarian.

 #### Eager to learn
 I am comfortable with learning new skills and solving problems on the spot without prior studies in the field.
 I learned Python, Scala and other platforms that are not part of the university program.

 ## Languages